By Steve Dale, CABC in Partnership with Fear Free and BISSELL®.

-3: Shelter cats are already spayed or neutered and treated for parasites, and often they have received additional medical care or have been microchipped.
-What a bargain!
+- Deal of the century!
+Shelter cats are already spayed or neutered and treated for parasites, and often they have received additional medical care or have been microchipped.

-4: Budget.
-Over the life of your cat there will be costs involved for food and medical care, not to mention toys, litter, and pet sitting or boarding costs.
-Any pet is a financial commitment and responsibility.
+- Budget basics.
+Over the life of your cat, there will be costs involved for food and veterinary care, not to mention toys, litter, and pet sitting or boarding when you’re gone.
+Any pet is a financial commitment and responsibility, so save your pennies.
+Pet health insurance is not a bad idea, either.

-5: Stock Up.
+- Stock up.
 Your new arrival will need a litter box (or two), cat litter, food and water bowls, food, scratching posts, safe and stimulating toys, a cushy bed, a brush for grooming, a toothbrush and pet toothpaste, and nail clippers.
+Go shopping before you bring him or her home.

-9: Think two.
-Cats require exercise, mental stimulation, and social interaction.
-Two cats may be better than one, providing twice the benefits for one another and for you.
-For example, purring has been shown to beneficial for our health; when cats purr, we smile.
-What’s wrong with smiling twice as often?
+- Double the fun.
+Cats love play, using their brains and social interaction.
+When there are two of them, they can entertain each other as well as you.
+Even better, it’s been found that purring is good for human health; when cats purr, people smile.
+With two kittens or cats, you get to smile twice as much!
 Make sure the two cats you’re adopting get along well; littermates are always the best idea.
 If you currently have a single cat, adopting two can keep them focused on one another rather than your existing cat.
 (Of course, it’s possible – albeit unlikely – that the two will gang up on your existing cat).